 The first women scientists from Africa who carried out research thanks to the Guadalupe Scholarship Program sponsored by Harambee were Dalene Kembabazi from Uganda and Celine Tendobi from D.R.Congo.

-Focusing on the surprising story of Irene Kalpas, Pablo Perez, Professor of Contemporary History at the University of Navarra, talks about how the history of Opus Dei can be told through each of the persons who have found their path to God in this institution of the Catholic Church.
+Based on the surprising story of Irene Kalpas, Pablo Pérez, Professor of Contemporary History at the University of Navarra, explains how the story of Opus Dei can be told through each of the people who have found their way to God in this institution of the Catholic Church.

 We republish ‘Avvenire’'s interview with the Auxiliary Vicar of Opus Dei, Msgr.
 Mariano Fazio, in which he talks about his new book ‘Changing the World from Within’.

 Fernanda Lopes (Brasilia, 1986) is the president of the initial Committee set up for the centenary of the Work.
 She has been part of the Central Advisory in Rome since September 2020.

 Some resources for growing in love for Christ's real presence in the Eucharist, with words from Pope Francis, Saint John Paul II, Saint Josemaria and Bishop Javier Echevarria.

 On the first Sunday after Pentecost, the Church celebrates the Solemnity of the Most Holy Trinity.
 Some resources for growing in devotion to the Trinity.